New CaledoniaOfficial Name: New Caledonia

 You need a passport valid for six months beyond the duration of your stay in New Caledonia.You do not need a visa if your stay in New Caledonia is less than three months in a six month time period.
 Some travelers may be asked to show proof of medical insurance.
 For longer stays, you must apply for a visa at the nearest French embassy or consulate well beforehand, as the processing time can be quite long.
 For further information about entry requirements, particularly for those planning to enter by sea, please contact the French Embassy at 4101 Reservoir Road NW, Washington, DC 20007, telephone 202 944-6200, fax 202-944-6212, or visit the Embassy of France website.

 As New Caledonia and the Loyalty Islands are part of the French Republic, there are no HIV/AIDS entry restrictions because France considers such restrictions to be contrary to the principle of the confidentiality of medical records.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 Safety and Security

 Marches highlighting labor or political issues take place in the greater Noumea area from time to time.
-Protests and demonstrations sometimes occur and can turn violent.
+Any protests and demonstrations has a potential to turn violent.
 You should avoid large public demonstrations at all times.